Before your eye examination

 - any medical letters about your eyes from any treatment you've previously had.

 - If you or the person you have booked the appointment for have any special needs including learning disabilities, autism or physical disabilities.

 Regular eye examinations

-Most people should have their eyes tested at least once every two years even if they don't need glasses.
+Everyone should have their eyes tested at least once every two years even if they don't need glasses.

 Concerns about your vision

 Most high streets have an optometrist practice where you can make an appointment for an eye examination.
 You can normally call or just walk in for an appointment - you don't need a letter or referral from your doctor.
 If you're housebound you're entitled to a home visit from an optometrist.
 You can also find the names and addresses of your local optometrists and the details of who provides home visits in your area through the NHS Choices website.